eai-lab/On-device-Sora/README.md

-# Mobile-Oriented Video Diffusion: Enabling Text-to-Video Generation on Mobile Devices Without Retraining, Compression, or Pruning
+# [WACV 2026] Mobile-Oriented Video Diffusion: Enabling Text-to-Video Generation on Mobile Devices Without Retraining, Compression, or Pruning

 This repository provides code for **Mobile-Oriented Video Diffusion: Enabling Text-to-Video Generation on Mobile Devices Without Retraining, Compression, or Pruning**.
 It is based on the implementation of [Open-Sora](https://github.com/hpcaitech/Open-Sora).

-*The source paper is currently under review.*
+Accepted to to WACV 2026!

 ## Introduction